 “How Does Immigration Affect Incumbent Students?
-Evidence from the Venezuelan Migration to Peru” (with Diana Martínez Heredia) [Job Market Paper]
+Evidence from the Venezuelan Migration to Peru” (with Diana Martínez Heredia) [Link]

 We study the effect of the influx of Venezuelan migrants into the Peruvian school system.
 Using administrative data, we leverage cross-grade within-school variation to understand the impact of being exposed to a larger share of migrants on academic performance, dropout, retention, and school switching.
 We find that a ten percentage point increase in the share of migrants that incumbent students are exposed to decreases performance in math by 0.01 SD and language by 0.02 SD in primary school.
 In secondary school, the detrimental effects for math and language have a magnitude of 0.3 SD.
 In primary school, dropouts increase by 0.2 percentage points, and retention increases by 0.08 percentage points in secondary schools.
 More importantly, parents respond to the migrant inflow by transferring their children to other schools; a ten percentage point increase in the exposure to migrants increases the probability of switching by 1.5 percentage points in primary and 1.1 percentage points in secondary.
 We characterize the children who move and find that the students who switch are low-achieving boys in primary schools and high-achieving girls in secondary schools.
 These children move to schools with fewer migrants and higher quality.